CognitiveJ/wssimulator/README.md

 ## Embedded Mode
-In addition to standalone mode, WSSimulator can be be used within your java application.
-The gateway class is called _WSSimulator_ and holds a number of static helper methods that manages the launch of simulations for you.
+In addition to standalone mode, WSSimulator can be be used within your java application as a Java dependency.
+The gateway class is called _WSSimulator_ (same name as the library) and its holds a number of static helper methods that manages the launch of simulations for you.

 ### Dependency Management